marcelomgarcia/multiplot/README.md

 ## Usage

 The script plot up to 6 _rrd_ files in a single graph.
+It accepts the width and height of the graph as parameter.